LucaMaccarini/InstaMacBot/README.md

  ## 2) Desktop Client
- - A basic client that uses these classes, (bot is in beta testing)
+ - A basic client that uses these classes
  - In the future I will develop a client for android that will use these classes to bring the bot to a mobile platform

  # Terms and Conditions